 This course is an introduction to the basics of singing which includes posture, breath pressure, phonation, diction, tone and intonation.
 A variety of easy vocal literature will be studied and performed.
-Offered every other spring semester.
+Offered upon sufficient demand.
 Prerequisite: Permission of the instructor.